 Who We Are

-Please click here for our most recent annual report , which includes a map of our recent service delivery and a report of our financial performance, as well as a list of our donors.
-Click here for a copy of our IRS form 990 .
-(FY12 to be posted in November).
+View our most recent annual report, which includes a map of our recent service delivery and a report of our financial performance, as well as a list of our donors.
+You may also download a printable version of the annual report here.
 We serve as a clearinghouse for information, and work closely with local, state and national partners on various projects; here is a map we created that shows the relationship of major preservation-related partners in New Hampshire.